MNBrod/Compstyler/README.md

   -webpack plugin

 TODOS:

-1.make a file parser that takes an HTML or React file, and can find all tags, ids, and classes in the entire file, and return them in a list 2.make a file parser that takes a css file and a list of tags/ids/classes and return a list of the relevant style elements
+2.make a file parser that takes a css file and a list of tags/ids/classes and return a list of the relevant style elements
 3.make a file writer that takes a list of styles and saves them in a file, in some order. then that file is exported to a predefined location 4.check if there's a </ for tags

+DONE:
+1.make a file parser that takes an HTML and can find all tags, ids, and classes in the entire file, and return them in a list